westminster-school-balloons/Pico-flight-tracker/README.md

+## This is the most recent completely stable version.
+This page will be updated when future main versions are proven to be stable.

 # Westminster School Pi Pico Flight Computer
 A flight computer written for the Raspberry Pi Pico, based off the [pico-tracker](https://github.com/daveake/pico-tracker) project from Dave Akerman.